-The past couple of weeks, I have been dealing with extremely poor customer service and overall poor performance from a couple of my service providers.
-Besides feeling helpless and stressed I had spent way too much time dealing with companies that just don’t care.
-With both companies, I have either prepaid or I'm locked into a contract; which means that to change to a more reliable and customer-friendly company, I will have to spend some additional money.
+In the past couple of weeks, I have been dealing with abysmal customer service and overall poor performance from a couple of my service providers.
+Besides feeling helpless and stressed, I had spent way too much time dealing with companies that just don’t care.
+With both companies, I have either prepaid, or I’m locked into a contract; which means that to change to a more reliable and customer-friendly company, I will have to spend some additional money.

 2. Prioritize Your Activites

-The problem came when I had to make heart-shaped sugar cookies, address Valentine cards, and make snacks for my daughter’s preschool party – these tasks should have been enjoyable, but because I overloaded my plate they put me over the edge.
-By keeping your priorities clearly in view and by asking yourself, what exactly needs to be done this month, how much time is it going to take, and what will the results be, I could have saved myself from undue stress and achieved greater results by focusing on my most important tasks.
+The problem came when I had to make heart-shaped sugar cookies, address Valentine’s cards, and make snacks for my daughter’s preschool party – these tasks should have been enjoyable, but because I overloaded my plate, they put me over the edge.
+By keeping your priorities clearly in view and by asking yourself, what exactly needs to be done this month, how much time is it going to take, and what will the results be, I could have saved myself from undue stress and achieved more significant results by focusing on my most important tasks.

 3. Clear Your Calendar

-When you’re feeling stressed it’s time to look at the calendar and carve out some downtime.
-Start by stopping, don’t schedule any more playdates, appointments, meetings, events or dinners!
-Be honest and say that you have too much on your plate right now and maybe next month you can schedule a meeting (or whatever time frame is appropriate for you).
-If your schedule is already full, see where you can try to reschedule or cancel, if you are obligated for a certain meeting, see if you can cut down the time that it will take (have coffee instead of dinner).
+When you’re feeling stressed, it’s time to look at the calendar and carve out some downtime.
+Start by stopping, don’t schedule any more playdates, appointments, meetings, events, or dinners!
+Be honest and say that you have too much on your plate right now, and maybe next month, you can schedule a meeting (or whatever time frame is appropriate for you).
+If your schedule is already full, see where you can try to reschedule or cancel, if you are obligated for a particular meeting, see if you can cut down the time that it will take (have coffee instead of dinner).